Advanced Communication Skills Refresher

 As a role-player and facilitator, his broad experience covers training, coaching, assessment and recruitment, as well as personal and career development, professional exams (medical, financial, education, etc) and presentation skills.
 He is fully trained in a variety of styles of feedback and has led the delivery of significant training and coaching programmes within the NHS.

-Among the organisations he has worked with are the Foreign and Home Offices, the BBC, ITV, Mars UK, Barclays Bank, Arts Council England, Birmingham Medical School, police and fire authorities, councils and local authorities and many others.
+Among the organisations he has worked with are the Foreign and Home Offices, BBC, ITV, Mars UK, Barclays Bank, Arts Council England, Birmingham Medical School, police and fire authorities, councils and local authorities and many others.

 Michael undertakes student and post-graduate medical role-play and facilitation through the Interactive Studies Unit at Birmingham University and is involved in a wide variety of programmes, including delivering communication skills training, ACST, GP recruitment, OSCE assessment and CSA workshops.